kath3rine/matchmaker/README.md

 - Generates songs and artists (with links) both users would like by using the list of shared artists and/or genres as the seed for Spotify API's "get recommendations" and "related artists" endpoints, respectively

 #### Similar Audio Features ("prompts" section)
-- Takes the mean value of each audio feature for both users' "likes" playlists; iff the difference between their means for a given feature is below a threshold (e.g. they both like songs with high energy), that feature will appear here
+- Takes the mean value of each audio feature for both users' "likes" playlists; if the difference between their means for a given feature is below a threshold (e.g. they both like songs with high energy), that feature will appear here

 #### Matching (messaging page):
 - The users can choose whether or not to "match" (i.e. they like one another).
 If they do, their profile data will appear in a page mimicking to Tinder's "messages" tab

-## Background ##
+## Other ##
-#### Motivation
-- I believe that someone's music taste says a lot about them, and I'm always looking for people who like the same music as me
-- So, when my friend (avid dating app user) mentioned that a girl's taste in music would make or break it, I decided to create an app that evaluates a potential partner's compatibility based on their music taste

 #### Tech Stack
 - Frontend: HTML, CSS